 What are the best berries for pie?

-That being said, in the recipe below I offer suggestions for many kinds of fruit so please do not feel discouraged if you don’t have these specific berries on hand!
+In the recipe below I offer suggestions for many kinds of fruit, so please do not feel discouraged if you don’t have these specific berries on hand!
 As I mentioned above, this recipe is VERY forgiving.

 How to make a Slab Pie with an American Flag